Allergy Shots in Columbia, SC: What to Know

 How much do allergy shots cost in Columbia?

 Allergy shots in Columbia cost approximately $2,200–$3,900 in Year 1 and $825–$1,750 for annual maintenance.
 Columbia ranks #15 on AAFA's allergy list, driving high demand.
-At-home sublingual immunotherapy starts at $59 per month as an alternative.
+Curex at-home SCIT allergy shots start at $129 per month as a convenient alternative.

 What is the most common allergy in Columbia?